How do I get started?

 Do I have to do Club duties?

 The Club is run by the members for the members so everyone is expected to assist in the smooth running of the Club.
 As racing is the life blood of the Club, all adult members are required to carry out race officer duties during the year.
-Duties are allocated on a rota basis and should not exceed three times a year.
+Duties are allocated on a rota basis and should not exceed three times a year (this may vary however as is the case during the Covid pandemic).

 When can I sail?